Alpha and Omega (film series)

 Alpha and Omega is a series of animated films produced by Crest Animation Productions and distributed by Lionsgate Films.
 The first film was released in 2010 and featured the voices of Justin Long and Hayden Panettiere, though subsequent films were direct-to-video and therefore featured a smaller cast, primarily Ben Diskin and Kate Higgins.
+All 8 movies were released as an 8 Movie Collection DVD set on October 3, 2017.

 Films

 Alpha and Omega (2010)

-After park rangers capture and ship them all the way across North America, omega wolf Humphrey (Justin Long) and alpha wolf Kate (Hayden Panettiere) find them in the woods very far from home so they must travel far to get home and stop the pack from fighting.
+After park rangers capture and ship them all the way across North America, omega wolf Humphrey (Justin Long) and alpha wolf Kate (Hayden Panettiere) find them in the woods very far from home so they must travel far to get home and stop their packs from fighting each other.

 Alpha and Omega 2: A Howl-iday Adventure (2013)

 Kate (Kate Higgins), Humphrey (Benjamin Diskin) and their 3 new pups (Stinky, Claudette and Runt) are happily preparing to celebrate their first winter together when their smallest pup, Runt, is kidnapped by rogue wolves, led by a power-hungry wolf named King, as part of a plan to take over their home.
 They must now go on a new journey across the wilderness to find and bring back Runt & save their home before the winter snows block their way home.
 While their adventure does not end exactly as planned, Kate and Humphrey discover that "Home is where the family is."